Eigenvalues of minimal Cantor systems: Definitions and notation

-A classical computation gives for all $n\geq 1$ (see for example \cite{necesariasuficiente})
+A classical computation gives for all $n\geq 1$ (see for example \cite{necesariasuficiente}):

 where $\la \cdot, \cdot \ra$ is the euclidean inner product.
 Observe that under hypothesis (H1), {\it i.e.}, $h_{1}=(1,\ldots,1)$, we have $s_0(x)=0$.
-Similarly, it can be obtained the following general relation between entrance times and suffix vectors of $x$:
+Similarly, one can obtain the following general relation between entrance times and suffix vectors of $x \in X$: